hayimd/LAMM-Manuscript/Introduction.md

 The features of SAM illustrate the canonical dual-storage algorithm: Items to be recalled are entered into a temporary storage buffer, replacing prior items if the buffer is full, and therein form episodic associations with other buffer items, and perhaps also a context marker.
 Those associations then serve as cues for consecutive recalls, producing many of the familiar dynamics of list recall performance \cite{Davelaar2005}.

 The Linking via Active Maintenance Model (LAMM) aims to explore the biological feasibility of associative buffer memory theories by implementing them as neuronal networks.
-Additionally, advance the debate between dual- and single-memory models \cite{Brown2002,Howard2002,Cowan2008} by arguing that, when implemented neuronally, associative buffer networks incorporate temporal context dynamics \cite{Usher2008}.
+Additionally, it advances the debate between dual- and single-memory models \cite{Brown2002,Howard2002,Cowan2008} by arguing that, when implemented neuronally, associative buffer networks incorporate temporal context dynamics \cite{Usher2008}.
 Finally, LAMM’s architecture is based upon prior work showing that buffer mediated associations are necessary to explain the effects of degraded stimuli on recall \cite{Piquado2010,Miller2010,Cousins2014}.

 ## Word list recall